A plate of freshly-made pirozhkiA plate of freshly-made pirozhki

 One important thing to keep in mind when making pirozhki is the dough consistency.
 The dough should be soft and pliable, but not too sticky.
 If the dough is too dry, add a little more water, and if it’s too wet, add a little more flour.
 Another tip is to let the dough rest for at least 30 minutes before rolling it out and filling it with the desired ingredients.
 This will allow the dough to relax and become easier to work with.

-See also How to make borscht from Ukraine?
+See also How to make fish and chips from England?

 Different types of pirozhki and their fillings.